pearcej/complex/_sources/Appendix1/InstallingAnaconda.rst

     cd code
     jupyter notebook

 Jupyter should launch your default browser or open a tab in an existing browser window.
 If not, the Jupyter server should print a URL you can use.
-For example, when I launch Jupyter, I get
+For example, you will likely get something like:

 ::